QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-10-Safe borrowing across FFI with Diplomat.md

 'd: 'b,
 'e: 'd + 'f,
 ```
-This looks lot like an adjacency list...
+This looks a lot like an adjacency list...

 Ah.
 It's a directed graph problem.